 Finalist Russel Clarke Award for Illustration, NZ Book Awards for Children & Young Adults

-2024, The Dream Factory
+2024, The Dream Facto

 I Te Ao, I Te Pō